 Which in hindsight was great, because the horses who showed their emotions were actually better off than the ones I had trained to obey to such an extent that they didn’t show much of anything.
 They just did what they were supposed to.

 This is what makes leading without lead rope and riding without bridle easy.
 It also makes regular riding a whole lot easier and healthy for the horse.
 Because when their minds are happy and relaxed, their bodies takes a functional shape with natural self-carriage and hind leg engagement, coming from self.
-Without us having to micromanage the horse to do so.

 Thank you so much for reading!
 If you want to receive monthly blogs on e-mail, check out offer at bottom of page👇